History

 Key to the success would be the participation of a greater international network.

 Following additional meetings in Paris in 2018 and 2019, the Claims Conference and CAR recognized the importance of launching a European-based initiative to accept funding from a variety of sources.
 Accordingly, in 2019, Claims and CAR established the Jewish Digital Cultural Recovery Project Foundation (JDCRP Stiftung) in Berlin, Germany, with an international team, guided from the beginning by an outstanding group of representatives from partner organizations, including archives, art history institutes, and museums, as well as provenance and technology experts.
 The foundation continues to benefit from the ongoing exchange amongst the organizations on research and documentation challenges.
-The platform will enhance exposure for existing databases, promote digitization of archives, and create searchability across various sources, contributing to the improvement and refinement of research and educational tools.
+The JDCRP platform will link archival documents from various sources, promote the digitization of archives, and create searchability across various sources, contributing to the improvement and refinement of research and educational tools.

 Please see Network of Partner Organizations for a list of current partner organizations of the JDCRP Foundation.